thecodenomad/go-github-boiler/README.md

 ## Semantic Versioning

 The pipeline for this boilerplate makes use of the [Github Tag Action](https://github.com/anothrNick/github-tag-action).
-This can be controlled using a github secret `VERSION_BUMP`, if not set the action defaults to `minor` version bumps.
+The type of version bump can be controlled using a github secret `VERSION_BUMP` established either at the repo or organization level in github.
+If `VERSION_BUMP` isn't set the action defaults to `minor` version bumps.

-For releasing major versions, this can quickly be changed via the Github secret associated with the repo, or an organization, to avoid any manual tagging that may be necessary.

----

-# TODO

-One useful part of a boilerplate would be the construction, and pushing of docker containers.
-So there are a few outstanding todos for this repo:

-~~* Create a Dockerfile for use in housing the `main` executable~~
-* Publish the Docker container using the version tag produced by the semantic version bump
+## Docker

+The templating system is setup to build the Dockerfile located at `docker/Dockerfile`.
+The pipeline will automatically tag the release in github and use the same version to push built image to Dockerhub.
+Additionally, the pipeline will also automatically tag `latest` with passing builds.

+NOTE: In practice, production should _only_ use a versioned release.
+Adding the latest tag is an enabler for development environments.

+## License

+MIT License